no-to-adhd/no-to-adhd.github.io/content/blog/closure.md

 always thought I've had a relationship just as beautiful, and I was afraid of an abrupt end to it, just like in the story.
-Yet, when the relationship has ended, in many ways just as abruptly, I've finally come to understand the the story as was told (and perhaps intended by the author): life isn't a fairy tale, people walk into your life, sometimes quietly, without their shoes on, find their ways into your heart, leave a dent, and then quietly tip-toe away.
+Yet, when the relationship has ended, in many ways just as abruptly, I've finally come to understand the the story as was told (and perhaps intended) by the author: life isn't a fairy tale, people walk into your life, sometimes quietly, without their shoes on, find their ways into your heart, leave a dent, and then quietly tip-toe away.
 Yet their departure doesn't mean that they've vanished, quite the opposite: they have, willfully